-This annual financial report consists of two parts: Management's Discussion and Analysis (this section), and the basic financial statements.
+This annual financial report consists of two parts: Management's Discussion and Analysis (this section), and the Basic Financial Statements, which include footnote disclosures.
 IDA is considered a component unit of The City of New York (The City) for financial reporting purposes and is a public benefit corporation established by the laws of The State of New York (The State).
 IDA was established in 1974 to actively promote, retain, attract, encourage, and develop an economically sound commerce and industry base to prevent unemployment and economic deterioration in The City.